 In 2018 a survey carried out as part of LTS week showed that over 30% of agents were not displaying fees correctly.

-New legislation due to come into force on 1st June 2019 will mean fees imposed on tenants by landlords or agents will be banned from that date.
+From 1st June 2019 fees imposed on tenants by landlords or agents are banned.

 Trading Standards enforce the provisions of the Consumer Protection from Unfair Trading Regulations 2008.
 These prohibit ‘unfair commercial practices’ which include a wide range of activities detrimental to the interests of consumers.

 It is important to remember that tenants are “consumers” and buy services from landlords, usually via agents and that this legislation applies to the lettings sector.

 - misleading actions – giving false or misleading information to consumers

 - misleading omissions – hiding or failing to provide material information to consumers